irisb1701/Logs-Analysis/README.md

 FROM together;
 `

-exit psql and run command:
+exit psql using CTRL + D and run command:
 	`python logsproject.py`